Wolox/react-chat-widget/README.md

 #### Messages

-In order to add new messages, you are provided with the methods:
+In order to add new messages, you are provided with the following methods:

 - **addResponseMessage**
   - params: